Natural Health Enterprises since 1975

 OBESITY IN CHILDREN

 So many kids today spend their time playing video games, watching TV or sitting in front of the computer.
 Beyond the effect of too many hours in an electronic field, these children are not getting the physical activity that they need to be slim and fit.
-Excercise is extremely important to the development of their muscles and bones as well.
+Exercise is extremely important to the development of their muscles and bones as well.

 Further, the amount of "empty calorie" junk foods consumed by children is out of control.
 Many children have routine opportunities to choose poor quality "junk" foods based on taste, packaging, brand advertising, and peer example.
 Children with disposable funds of their own, purchase an excessive amount of candy, soda pop,